Duroktar/nedry_pass/README.md

 Changes
 -------
+Version 0.0.6:
+ - Fixed IndexError on no input.

 Version 0.0.5:
  - Refactored a lot of code and added comments.
  - Added wht_rbt.obj as runnable script like in the book.